sansin5982/Statistics-with-R/Correlation.md

     ## data:  mydata$cholesterol
     ## W = 0.96909, p-value = 0.8823

-p value is 0.8823 which is greater than 0.05.
+The p-valueis 0.8823, which is greater than 0.05.
 Hence, null hypothesis is true

     # Check for linearity
     ggplot(mydata, aes(x = age, y = cholesterol)) +